Grad Program

 There is a legend at the top of the Grad Planner that explains what each colour and symbol mean.

-Additionally, see the Grad Planner for Families page here for more detailed explanation of the most commonly seen icons and colours.
+Additionally, see the Grad Planner for Families page here for a more detailed explanation of the most commonly seen icons and colours.

 Can I print a copy of my Grad Planner?

 Yes!
-To generate a print or pdf copy of your Grad Planner, navigate to the top of your Grad Planner, where you will see a Download PDF button.
-Click on that button and it will save a PDF of the Grad Planner which you can print.
+To generate a print or PDF copy of your Grad Planner, navigate to the top of your Grad Planner, where you will see a Download PDF button.
+Click on that button, and it will save a PDF of the Grad Planner, which you can print.

 Please note, your electronic grad planner will automatically update when courses are completed, so be sure you are working with the most recent version of your grad planner when planning future courses.